EPRV3EvidenceChallenge/Inputs/results/README.md

 ### Working Draft Proposal for Formats of Outputs: Parameter Estimates
 * Comma delimited ASCII file (CSV)
-* One row/line per parameter and model (i.e., 0, 1, 2, and 3 planets)
+* One row/line for each estimate of a parameter within a given model (i.e., 0, 1, 2, and 3 planets)
 * Collumns:
+  - Method-specific integer roughly perportional to how much computational effort was used (e.g., number of itterations, number of model evaluations, CPU-seconds; see details in specifications for files with evidence estimates).
   - Letter indicating which parameter is being estimated.
 Options are:
       + P: Orbital Period
       + K: RV Amplitude